 The library gives you free access to hundreds of databases, making it easy for you to find scholarly articles, credible news reports, online books, & more.
 Most can be accessed from off-campus by following the links on our site & then entering your name & 7-digit College ID.

 Not sure what your ID number is?
 You can look it up using the ID Verification Form.
 Be sure to check the box to display your College ID with your results.
-Students may also find their 7-digit College ID on their registration statement, while faculty & staff will find it in their pay advices, listed as Employee ID number.
+Students may also find their 7-digit College ID in Self Services while faculty & staff will find it in their pay advices, listed as Employee ID number.

 Background Information (Reference & Statistics)